AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        null;
     end Custom_Range_Types;

-In this example, we are defining a type called ``T6_Inv_Trig``, which has a range from :math:`-\pi/2` to :math:`\pi/2` with a minimum precision of 6 digits.
+In this example, we are defining a type called :ada:`T6_Inv_Trig`, which has a range from :math:`-\pi/2` to :math:`\pi/2` with a minimum precision of 6 digits. (:ada:`Pi` is defined in the predefined package :ada:`Ada.Numerics`.)

 Strong typing
 -------------

-One thing that we have hinted at so far is that Ada is strongly typed.
-One corollary of that is that different types of the same family are incompatible with each other, as we can see in the following example:
+As noted earlier, Ada is strongly typed.
+As a result, different types of the same family are incompatible with each other; a value of one type cannot be assigned to a variable from the other type.
+For example:

 .. code-block:: ada
     :class: ada-expect-compile-error

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Illegal_Example is
-       --  Declare two signed types
-       type Meters is range 0 ..
-10_000;
+       --  Declare two different floating point types type Meters is new Float;
-       type Miles is range 0 ..
-5_000;
+       type Miles is new Float;

        Dist_Imperial : Miles;

        --  Declare a constant
-       Dist_SI : constant Meters := 100;
+       Dist_Metric : constant Meters := 100.0;
     begin
        --  Not correct: types mismatch
-       Dist_Imperial := Dist_SI * 1609 / 1000;
+       Dist_Imperial := (Dist_Metric * 1609.0) / 1000.0;
        Put_Line (Miles'Image (Dist_Imperial));
-    end Greet;
+    end Illegal_Example;

-This is true for every distinct type.
-It also means that, in the general case, an expression like :ada:`2 * 3.0` will trigger a compilation error.
-In a language like C or Python, those expressions are made valid by implicit conversions.
+A consequence of these rules is that, in the general case, a "mixed mode" expression like :ada:`2 * 3.0` will trigger a compilation error.
+In a language like C or Python, such expressions are made valid by implicit conversions.
 In Ada, such conversions must be made explicit:

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;
     procedure Conv is
-       type Meters is range 0 ..
-10_000;
+       type Meters is new Float;
-       type Miles is range 0 ..
-5_000;
+       type Miles is new Float;
        Dist_Imperial : Miles;
-       Dist_SI : constant Meters := 100;
+       Dist_Metric : constant Meters := 100.0;
     begin
-       Dist_Imperial := Miles (Dist_SI * 1609 / 1000);
+       Dist_Imperial := (Miles (Dist_Metric) * 1609.0) / 1000.0;
        --                ^ Type conversion, from Meters to Miles --  Now the code is correct

        Put_Line (Miles'Image (Dist_Imperial));
-    end;
+    end Conv;

 Of course, we probably do not want to write the conversion code every time we convert from meters to miles.
 The idiomatic Ada way in that case would be to